philschanely/course-web2/src/pages/activities/project-3.md

 Follow this process:

 1. Apply any changes to your mobile mockups based on feedback from the professor.
-2. If you don't already have them, add two additional pages in sketch: one for the "tablet" mockups and the other for the "desktop" mockups.
+2. If you don't already have them, add two additional pages in Figma: one for the "tablet" mockups and the other for the "desktop" mockups.
 3. On each page, add three artboards on which you can rearrange the elements from your mobile mockups according to the provided wireframes and your design sense.
 Your tablet artboards should be 768px wide (as tall as needed), and your desktop artboards should be 1200px wide (as tall as needed).
-4. Create two more projects in invision: `Web2 P3 YOURLASTNAME Tablet` and `Web2 P3 YOURLASTNAME Desktop`.
-Sync the artboards from each corresponding page in Sketch and add navigational hotspots to complete the prototypes.
-Ensure your professor is added as a collaborator on these new projects.
+4. Add navigational hotspots to complete the mockups so that each responsive set is a complete prototype.

-***Ensure your work is synced to InVision before the deadline***
+***Complete your work in Figma and submit the corresponding assignment by the deadline.***

 </Subpage>
 <Subpage slug="c">

 ### Deliverable C: WIP Build

-Apply any feedback from your professor to your design comps and ensure the latest designs are synced to InVision.
+Apply any feedback from your professor to your design comps.

 Then move into the provided project space in Codio and create the your home page, a sample portfolio page, and a sample blog page.
 Add clean, simple, semantic markup in each.
 Then add a central stylesheet and add at least the content styles you'll need for your build out.
 Focus on the settings in just your mobile mockup at this point and don't fret about any layout aspects; just type, color, and spacing.